 Luckily for me I chose to reset by taking a long, slow, deliberate, breath, letting my shoulders be heavy and relaxed on the inhale, and on the exhale, letting my shoulders relax even more and slide down my back, toward my back pockets.

-I continued breathing like this, shoulders heavy and relaxed on the inhale, and sliding down my back on the exhale, until I could feel my physical tension easing up, my emotions calming down, and my mind disengaging from its litany of reactive thoughts.
+As I continued breathing like this, shoulders heavy and relaxed on the inhale, and sliding down my back on the exhale, I could feel my physical tension easing up, my emotions calming down and my mind disengaging from its litany of reactive thoughts.

-I call the process I just described “the Practice,” and I never leave home without it.
-I love it because it’s so simple and so easy to deploy when I hit a bump and get stressed out.
+The process I just described is what I call “the Practice,” and I never leave home without it.
+It’s so simple, and so easy to deploy when I hit a bump and get stressed out.
 I have never found a place I couldn’t do the practice, and there is no place in my life I can afford not to do it!

 I like to think of accidents as little (or big!) wake-up calls.
 (At least when I’m not in the throes of a reaction.)
 Getting knocked on the head in my hotel room was a clear reminder to stop and reset by using the Practice to slow down, quiet my mind and ground myself instead of getting dragged off by my reactions.